etiennestuder/teamcity-build-scan-plugin/README.md

 1. In TeamCity, on the build configuration for which you want to integrate Gradle Enterprise, create 3 configuration parameters:

-   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which you want to publish build scans.
+   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
-   - `buildScanPlugin.gradle-enterprise.extension.version` - the version of the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) to apply to the build.
+   - `buildScanPlugin.gradle-enterprise.extension.version` - the version of the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) to apply
-   - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply to the build.
+   - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply

 1. Trigger your Maven build.

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

-_Note: The Gradle Enterprise and Common Custom User Data Maven extensions are currently hard-coded to versions 1.14 and 1.10.1, respectively._
+_Note: For Maven, the Gradle Enterprise Maven extension and the Common Custom User Data Maven extension are currently hard-coded to versions 1.14 and 1.10.1, respectively._

-## Slack Integration
+## Slack

 1. In Slack, create a webhook and keep track of the created URL.